 Allowing your pregnancy to go full term is best for your health.
 While being done with pregnancy may seem tempting, especially during those last few weeks, inducing labor is associated with increased risks including prematurity, cesarean surgery, hemorrhage and infection.

-Non-medically related choices—called “elective”—include inducing labor without cause, as well as birthing via cesarean without a medical reason for surgical delivery.
+Non-medically related choices—called “elective”—include inducing labor without cause, as well as birthing via cesarean without a medical reason for cesarean (surgical) birth.
 When these choices are made without cause before your pregnancy is term, they’re called “elective, early deliveries.”
 They’re also called “dangerous” for the many immediate and life-long risks documented in research for both you and your baby.

 Our simply shining a light on the practice has had an enormous impact.
 I’ve talked to hospital executives who until they looked at this data said they had no idea that this was a problem at their facility.
 For example, I spoke with one director of obstetrics who, after reporting to Leapfrog and looking at the data, completely revamped his hospital’s practices.
 He created a PowerPoint presentation for the entire staff entitled, “What Were We Thinking?”
 I give credit to nurses and physicians who have been fighting this for a long time.
 Now, they have the momentum for change.

 How do you measure what the hospitals report?

 We’re looking at all the births that take place between 37 and 39 completed weeks of pregnancy, and of all of those births, we’re measuring the percentage of those births between 37 and 39 weeks that were done electively—for no medical reason.
 So, when a woman looks up her hospital’s rates on our website and sees an 80% or a 100%, that means that 80% or 100% of those births between 37 and 39 weeks were for no medical reason—they were elective, by choice, for convenience or whatever other reason, such as when the physician is on call.